fletchjp/MERG-Arduino-Software/README.md

  ## C++ Libraries

- There are now two libraries ArduinoSTL and Arduino Boost which I have forked to my github.
-Both need to be installed into the arduino/libraries of your setup to be of use.
+ There are now libraries for ArduinoSTL and two versions of Boost for Arduino which I have forked to my github.
+These need to be installed into the arduino/libraries of your setup to be of use.
 Taken together these make it possible to port C++ software to the Arduino.
 I have things running both on AVR (MEGA and UNO) and also on DUE.
+The more recent Boost only runs on a DUE.

  As I have developed examples I have come across a number of compatibility problems which I have been able to work around by one means or another.
 The main limitation is that the Streaming library is not compatible with using std::cout.
 The best thing is not to use it at all with ArduinoSTL.
 Various other difficulties are discussed in the comments in the examples.

  I have managed to solve all the problems so far without any changes to either of the libraries.
+This is no long true as I have to add to the limits.h file in ArduinoSTL to get some things to compile.

  ### ArduinoSTL